The Rainbow Songs Holistic Approach to Learning Music

 The side between language and movement gives us sign language.

-The things all sides and corners have in common are inside the triangle:
+All sides and corners of the triangle have in common the following:

 Time: Language, music and dance all happen through time.